Guide to Camping in Sonoma County

 Doran Regional Park

-Just south of Bodega Bay, Doran is situated on a lovely two-mile-long sandy beach; it’s a popular spot to picnic, build sand castles, fly kites, surf, fish, and stroll.
-The campground is open year-round, with 112 reservable, first-come campsites and one hiker/cyclist group site.
-Restrooms with electrical outlets, flush toilets, and coin-operated showers; no RV hook-ups.
-A free EV charging station is located in the Cypress Day-Use parking lot.
+Just south of Bodega Bay, Doran is situated on a lovely two-mile sandy beach.
+It’s a popular spot to picnic, build sand castles, fly kites, surf, fish, and stroll.
+The campground is open year-round, with 112 campsites and one hiker/cyclist group site.
+Restrooms have electrical outlets, flush toilets, and coin-operated showers; there are no RV hook-ups.
+A free EV charging station is located in the Cypress day-use parking lot.

 Gualala Point Regional Park

-Located on the far northern coast, where the Gualala River enters the Pacific Ocean, the campground nestles under redwood trees beside the river within walking distance of the crashing surf.
-There are 18 reservable campsites, as well as non-reservable sites intended for hikers and cyclists.
-Amenities include flush toilets, electrical outlets, coin-operated shower, dump station; no RV hook-ups.
+Located where the Gualala River enters the Pacific Ocean, the campground nestles under redwood trees beside the river, within walking distance of the crashing surf.
+There are 18 reservable campsites and non-reservable sites intended for hikers and cyclists.
+Amenities include flush toilets, electrical outlets, a coin-operated shower, and a dump station.
+There are no RV hook-ups.

 Hood Mountain Regional Park and Open Space Preserve

-With nearly 2,000 acres on the northern end of Sonoma Valley, Hood Mountain offers 19 miles of hiking trails with sweeping views as the trails ascend (the view from Gunsight Rock is often written about).
-Camping here, with four environmental campsites reachable after a two-mile hike from a parking lot, is geared to backpackers.
-One site is for groups, with three tables and room for seven tents.
+With nearly 2,000 acres, Hood Mountain offers 19 miles of hiking trails with sweeping views (the view from Gunsight Rock is often written about).
+Camping here is geared toward backpackers, with four environmental campsites reachable after a two-mile hike from the parking lot.
+One site is for groups, with three tables and space for seven tents.
 Sites contain tables, food lockers, and tent pads, with primitive toilets nearby.
-You must carry in drinking water.
-Campfires not allowed; cooking stoves are permitted.
-Please pack trash out.
+You must carry in drinking water and carry out all trash.
+Campfires are not allowed; cooking stoves are permitted.

 Spring Lake Regional Park

-North of Sonoma Valley and located on the bucolic outskirts of Santa Rosa, Spring Lake is the most-used regional park in the county, thanks to its beautiful setting, swimming lagoon (with a floating water playground), seasonal café, small boating lake, hiking trails, and other activities.
-The park’s 30 individual campsites are available daily from May 1-Sept.
-30 (the rest of the year it’s only open on weekends and holidays).
-A group campground is available, by reservation only, throughout the year.
-Three sleeping cabins are available; each includes sleeping platforms with bare mattresses (no bedding provided), decks with seating, porches, a picnic table, prep table, fire ring, charcoal grill, and food locker.
+Located on the bucolic outskirts of Santa Rosa, Spring Lake is the most-used regional park in the county, thanks to its beautiful setting, swimming lagoon (with a floating water playground), seasonal café, small boating lake, and hiking trails.
+The park’s 30 individual campsites are available from May — September (the rest of the year, it’s only open on weekends and holidays).
+A group campground is available by reservation only.
+Three sleeping cabins are available, each with sleeping platforms and bare mattresses, decks with seating, porches, a picnic table, a prep table, a fire ring, a charcoal grill, and a food locker.

 Stillwater Cove Regional Park

 Located on the Pacific Ocean in Jenner (near Fort Ross State Historic Park), Stillwater offers fabulous ocean-view hiking, a beach launch suitable for kayaks and other small boats, and immensely popular abalone diving.
-Stillwater has more than 20 reservable campsites available (two with disabled access), as well as a hiker/bicyclist group site.
+Stillwater has more than 20 campsites available (two with disabled access) and a hiker/bicyclist group site.
 Amenities include coin-operated showers, flush toilets, a dump station, and electrical outlets; no RV hook-ups.

 Westside Regional Park

 On the north side of Bodega Bay, this campground is tucked away from crowds in a beautiful setting.
-It offers a boat ramp and both a boat-rinsing and fish-cleaning station, and is near stores and tackle shops.
-Westside has nearly 47 trailer/camper sites available (two are configured for disabled access), along with restrooms that have electrical outlets, flush toilets, and coin-operated showers; no RV hook-ups.
+It offers a boat ramp and both a boat-rinsing and fish-cleaning station and is near stores and tackle shops.
+Westside has nearly 47 trailer/camper sites available (two are configured for disabled access), along with restrooms with electrical outlets, flush toilets, and coin-operated showers; no RV hook-ups.

 For a comprehensive overview of Sonoma County Regional Parks, read our Guide to the Sonoma County Regional Park System.